Raymond trained and worked as an actor before joining Thames Television

 This is just my opinion, but I feel that this is probably where

 the character as she appears on screen came from.
-The costume
+The costume was

-to get big laughs.
+get big laughs.

 The children in the original series were supposed to be dressed

-in jeans and t-shirts, etc. Raymond decided that this would be
+in jeans and t-shirts, etc. Raymond decided that this would be very

-purely by dint of the costumes.
+of the costumes.

 Fantastic though the costumes were, they were not without their